Provable Diffusion Posterior Sampling for Bayesian Inversion: Numerical Experiments

-where $*$ denotes the convolution.
-We evaluate our method on two distinct scenarios: \textbf{Gaussian deblurring}, which employs a standard Gaussian kernel; and \textbf{motion deblurring}, where the kernel is synthesized using publicly available code\footnote{\url{https://github.com/LeviBorodenko/motionblur}} to simulate realistic camera shake effects.
+\textbf{Linear forward operator.} We first consider the general linear measurement model $\mY = \mA \mX_0 + \vn$ with $\mA \in \mathbb{R}^{n \times d}$, and evaluate our method on two concrete instantiations of $\mA$: \emph{Gaussian deblurring}, where $\mA$ corresponds to convolution with a standard Gaussian kernel; and \emph{motion deblurring}, where $\mA$ corresponds to convolution with a kernel synthesized using publicly available code\footnote{\url{https://github.com/LeviBorodenko/motionblur}} to simulate realistic camera shake effects.

-\paragraph{Nonlinear forward operator} As to the nonlinear deblurring scenario, we consider a blurring process inspired by the GOPRO dataset~\citep{nah2017deep}.
-This process models blur formation not as a simple convolution but as a temporal aggregation of multiple sharp frames, followed by a nonlinear camera response function $\mathcal{R}(\cdot)$.
-A discrete representation is:
+\textbf{Nonlinear forward operator.} We further consider a nonlinear deblurring task inspired by the GOPRO dataset~\citep{nah2017deep}, in which the forward operator combines temporal aggregation of multiple sharp frames with a nonlinear camera response function.
+In practice, we adopt the pretrained distillation model of~\cite{tran2021explore} as a deterministic nonlinear forward operator.
+The full mathematical specification is deferred to Appendix~\ref{app:measurement_details}.